imchocomint/hyprplus/README.md

 - [ ] Pushing packages to Debian's repositories (once GCC 15 comes to sid)

 ## Quirks
-- hyprctl still marks version as 0.49.0; fastfetch didn't ~~(that's on hyprwm team, not me)~~ no that's on me.
-Temp fix is to run the manual build script and manually install Hyprland and let it overwrite the installed one.
+- hyprctl still marks version as 0.50.0; fastfetch didn't; also hyprctl reports that you're on latest commit.
+If you want to, just compile and install Hyprland from scratch.
 - slow download speed over GitHub.
 May move to another host if persists.

 ## Guide